From Jesus to Scripture: How Christ Instituted the Bible

 Writings: Israel's worship and contemplation of the God it was coming to know in this life, death, and bright distant future.

-As Jesus' horizon, they define his mission as Israel's Messiah.
+They define his mission as Israel's Messiah.

-As Jesus' canon (rule), obedience to them is obedience to the Father (Matt 5:18).
+Obeying Jesus' canon (rule) is obeying his Father (Matt 5:18).

 - III.
 Jesus' Scripture: The Word in the Son